 “Although overall economic activity edged down in the first quarter, household spending and business fixed investment remained strong.
 Job gains have been robust in recent months, and the unemployment rate has declined substantially.
 Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher energy prices, and broader price pressures,” the Federal Open Market Committee (FOMC) said in a statement released after the meeting.
 “With appropriate firming in the stance of monetary policy, the Committee expects inflation to return to its 2 percent objective and the labor market to remain strong.

 The Fed also announced it will begin reducing its burden of Treasury securities, agency debt and mortgage-backed securities (MBS) starting in June.

 What the Federal Reserve does

 The Federal Reserve sets borrowing costs for shorter-term loans in the U.S. by moving its federal funds rate.
-The Fed is set to meet Wednesday to discuss the funds rate, which is currently set near zero.
+The Fed kept this rate set near zero during much of the coronavirus pandemic.
 The rate governs how much banks pay each other in interest to borrow funds from their reserves kept at the Fed on an overnight basis.
-Mortgages, on the other hand, tend to track the 10-year Treasury rate.
+Mortgages, on the other hand, track the 10-year Treasury rate.

 The Fed also influences mortgage rates through monetary policy, such as when it buys or sells debt securities in the marketplace.
-In early March, for example, the pandemic caused severe disruption in the Treasury market, making the cost of borrowing money more expensive than the Fed wanted it to be.
-In response, the Federal Reserve announced it would purchase billions of dollars in Treasuries and mortgage-backed securities, or MBS.
-The move was to support the flow of credit, which helped push mortgage rates to record lows in the days and weeks that followed.
+Early in the pandemic there was severe disruption in the Treasury market, making the cost of borrowing money more expensive than the Fed wanted it to be.
+In response, the Federal Reserve announced it would buy billions of dollars in Treasuries and MBS.
+The move was to support the flow of credit, which helped push mortgage rates to record lows.

 What influences mortgage rates